bnesposito/ExSamp/README.md

     the package roxygen2.
   - **tests**: contains the tests of the package.
 Each R file is associated to a function in the package.
-  - **scripts**: contains scripts that use the functions of the package.
-    The simulation script is located here.
   - **docs**: additional documentation of the package manually generated.
   - **data**: contains data to be used in the examples of the package.